The Naked and the Dead: Plot

-The mountain terrain is becoming increasingly dangerous, and they come to a narrow ledge in front of a gap of about four feet.
-Croft sees no way over it but to jump, and everyone in the platoon achieves the jump with relative ease.
-Roth knows he cannot make the jump, but as he stands on the ledge, he hears Gallagher goading him.
-He jumps but comes up short and falls to his death.

-Goldstein and Ridges continue to struggle with Wilson.
-Ridges can no longer remember why Wilson should not be allowed to have water and gives him some.
-Ridges comes to the realization that no matter what they do, Wilson is going to die.
-Both Ridges and Goldstein consider leaving Wilson, but they both decide that they cannot for religious reasons.
+Both Ridges and Goldstein consider leaving Wilson, who is dying, but decide they cannot for religious reasons.
 Ridges asks Wilson to repent before he dies, and Wilson, who is no longer lucid, agrees.
 As they rest in preparation to cross a river, Wilson dies.
 Ridges and Goldstein continue to carry his body, but as they cross the river, they lose it.
-Ridges and Goldstein make it back to the beach and realize they have nothing to do but sit and wait for the rest of the squad.
+Ridges and Goldstein make it back to the beach wait for the rest of the squad.

 The platoon is shaken after Roth's death.
 They move a little bit farther and decide to camp for the night.
-Gallagher realizes the responsibility he has for Roth's death.
+Gallagher feels guilty over Roth's death.
 The next morning, Gallagher and Martinez turn on Croft and demand that they turn back.
-However, Croft will not waver and orders the men to continue.
+However, Croft orders the men to continue.
 Red declares that he will not continue either, and Croft threatens to shoot him.
-Red eventually backs down, bringing the lengthy power struggle between the two to a conclusion.
-Red admits to himself that the army "has him licked".
+Red eventually backs down one final time.

 Croft turns around a bend only to directly upset a hornets' nest.
 The men run back to evade the hornets, and in their hurry, toss away their packs and rifles.
-Within fifteen minutes, they've made it back farther than the place they started that morning.
-Croft accepts defeat and wearily gives the order that they will go back to the beach and wait for the boat to bring them back to the American lines.
+Within fifteen minutes, they make it back farther than the place they started that morning.
+Croft, weary, gives the order that they will go back to the beach and wait for the boat to bring them back to the American lines.

-All the surviving members of the platoon meet back up on the beach.
+The surviving members of the platoon reunite on the beach.
 Stanley and Brown arrive only a few hours before Croft's group.
-Once the boat picks them up, the men learn that the campaign is essentially over.
-They share laughter for a while, which is slowly replaced by a silent sadness, mixed with uncertainty and frustration that the entire patrol was for naught.
+Once the boat picks them up, they learn the campaign is over.
+They share laughter for a while, which is slowly replaced by a silent sadness, questioning whether the entire patrol was for naught.